Goguryeo–Yan Wars: Murong Hui and Micheon (319–321)

 The Murong maintained vassalage to the Wei and its successor, the Western Jin, going through a significant degree of sinicization under Murong Hui.
 At the start of the 4th century, the Western Jin was thrown into chaos by the War of the Eight Princes and the Uprising of the Five Barbarians.
-The Goguryeo king, Micheon took advantage and launched several raids into the Chinese commanderies.
+The Goguryeo king, Micheon took advantage and launched several raids on Chinese commanderies.
 In 313, he conquered Lelang, and in 314, he annexed Daifang after attacking Seoanpyeong (서안평; near modern Dandong, Liaoning) in Liaodong.
-The local Chinese commander, Zhang Tong, but was unable to repel the invaders, so he abandoned the commanderies and joined Murong Hui with his followers.
+The local Chinese commander, Zhang Tong, was unable to repel the invaders, so he abandoned the commanderies and joined Murong Hui with his followers.

 Goguryeo then shifted their focus towards the Murong.
 In 319, they allied with the Chinese Inspector of Ping province, Cui Bi, along with the Xianbei Duan and Yuwen tribes, to attack the Murong, but withdrew from campaign due to their distrust of the Yuwen.
 Goguryeo received Cui Bi after his defeat that year, but soon after, Murong Hui captured their city of Haseong (하성; location unknown) and the general, Yeo Noja (여노자).
 For the next two years, Murong Hui and Micheon launched several attacks against one another before eventually agreeing to peace in 321.
-Still, hoping to encircle the Murong, Micheon sent tribute to the Later Zhao dynasty in 330, who by this point, had unified most of northern China.
+Nonetheless, hoping to encircle the Murong, Micheon sent tribute to the Later Zhao dynasty in 330, who by this point, had unified most of northern China.
 Micheon died the following year, succeeded by his son Gogugwon, while Murong Hui died in 333, succeeded by his son, Murong Huang.

 Former Yan

 Incursion at Sinseong (339)

 In 337, Murong Huang claimed the imperial title of Prince of (Former) Yan and began a policy of rapid expansion to compete with the Later Zhao.
-Shortly after his ascension, he vanquished the Duan tribe in Liaoxi and repelled a major Zhao invasion.
-In September or October 339, he invaded Goguryeo but only reach as far as Sinseong (신성; in present-day Fushun, Liaoning), where Gogugwon offered to pay tribute in exchange for peace, which was accepted.
+Shortly after his ascension, he vanquished the Duan tribe in Liaoxi and repelled a major Zhao invasion at his capital of Jicheng.
+The Heavenly King of Zhao, Shi Hu, sent a large shipment of grains to Goguryeo for a follow-up campaign against the Yan.
+However, in September or October 339, Murong Huang invaded Goguryeo and reached as far as Sinseong (신성; in present-day Fushun, Liaoning), where Gogugwon offered to pay tribute in exchange for peace.